 Sure, this kind of music with a driving beat is designed to get the adrenaline pumping, which might not always be the best frame of mind to get into at the poker table.
 After all, there are always going to be situations where taking a more cautious approach will be the route to success.
 But in terms of getting you pumped up for the big event there’s nothing quite like a blast of Slayer or Fields of the Nephilim.
 It’s going to make you feel insuperable and super confident.

 Professional poker sbobet88 players are notoriously secretive about how they prepare and what pushes their buttons so don’t expect too many of them to be very forthcoming about their choice of poker music.
 But the legendary player Phil Hellmuth has let slip in the past that he loves to listen to classic rock from the 1980s and ’90s.
 One of the best women poker players of recent times, Liv Boeree, who has won nearly $4 million from the game to date, even used to play lead guitar in a couple of metal bands in the past.
 She’s also on record as saying that Metallica’s “The Unforgiven” still makes her come out in goose bumps whenever she hears it.

 It’s all in the lyrics

 We can never know for sure exactly what songs other players decide to listen to.
+You can enjoy gaming more at qqturbo.
 But there are more than a few heavy rockers that certainly allude to the game, especially in the metaphorical way that life’s like poker.
 A prime example’s always going to be the legendary “Ace of Spades” by Motorhead.
 With lyrics like “Pushing up the ante, I know you’ve got to see me” and “Read ’em and weep, the dead man’s hand again” you can be 100% sure that Lemmy was no stranger to the poker table.

 Rockers who like to play